andrewpareles/3DTest/README.txt

 All the math and code was calculated, formulated and written by me!

-To execute, run the executable file.
+To execute, run the executable file located at ./out/artifacts/3DTest_jar/3DTest.jar

 Controls:
 - WASD to move